| Posted: April 24th, 2012

 As Don T. Nakashini, director emeritus of UCLA’s Asian American Studies Center, writes in the 2011-12 National Asian Pacific American Political Almanac: As voters, donors, public policy advocates, and elected officials, “Asian Pacific Americans seek to no longer remain as spectators to the parade of politics, or as vulnerable victims of partisan power struggles.
 Instead they are striving to become more organized, more visible, and more effective as participants and leaders in order to advance—as well as protect—their individual and group interests, and to contribute to our nation’s democratic processes and institutions.”

-It just might be worth both parties’ time to pay Asian voters some heed.People, Washington DC
+It just might be worth both parties’ time to pay Asian voters some heed.Demographics and trends, Geographies, Immigrants and Immigration, National (US), Race, Ethnicity, and Gender, Racial and ethnic disparities, Washington DC

 1 Comment »